kata198/python-nonblock/README.md

 	idleTask()

+An example simple game that uses nonblock\_read to drive input whilst always refreshing the map and moving a monster around can be found at: https://github.com/kata198/python-nonblock/blob/master/example/simpleGame.py

 **Background Reading - bgread**

 Sometimes you may want to collect data from one or more streams in the background, and check/process the data later.